Rhinoplasty San Francisco

 This level of training assures you that the greatest efforts will be taken to preserve or even improve your nasal breathing during the process of improving your aesthetic appearance.

 At your rhinoplasty consultation, Dr. Chiu-Collins will spend an extensive amount of time getting to know you, and your goals of surgery.
-During that time she will personally obtain standardized photos of your nose and face, and using computer imaging technology and your input, she will demonstrate various outcome simulations.
+During that time she will personally obtain standardized photos of your nose and face and using computer imaging technology and your input, she will demonstrate various outcome simulations.
 This is one of the most important parts of rhinoplasty evaluation.
 It ensures clear communication between the patient and the surgeon in regard to the aesthetic goals and possibilities of the procedure.
 Once the goals of the procedure are established, she will then describe what is entailed in helping you to achieve them.
-She will review the preparation, surgical plan, recovery and expected postoperative course with you, so that you know what to expect during the course of this journey together.
+She will review the preparation, surgical plan, recovery, and expected postoperative course with you so that you know what to expect during the course of this journey together.
 She reviews all of these points again another time before the actual surgery date.
 All your questions and concerns are addressed during the consultation and as they come up anytime before surgery.

+Dr. Chiu-Collins’ expertise is what makes her among the best to perform a rhinoplasty San Francisco residents can rely on.
 Dr. Chiu-Collins recognizes that every person is unique.
 Accordingly, she customizes rhinoplasty surgery so that your nose is reshaped to your realistic ideal – without changing you.

 What can rhinoplasty do for me?